 Generate a list of little and not so little things in your world that diminish your life in even the smallest ways.

 How can you reduce, eliminate, or, as John Burroughs suggests, rise above these things, to live a more fulfilling life?

 Select at least one “toleration” and take some action today, and consider making this exercise an everyday practice to improve your life.

 “Lighthouses don’t go running all over an island looking for boats to save.
 They just stand there, shining.”

 St. Joseph, Michigan North Pier Lighthouse

-As a coach, my business is a bit unusual in that I hold most of my coaching sessions in person, in my office.
-Instead of running all over town to meet with each individual client, I created a secure harbor for these coaching sessions, in a calm and confidential location, removed from the often hectic rushing around that comprises many people’s days.
+As a coach, my business is a bit unusual in that I now hold most of my coaching sessions via video conference.
+Instead of running all over town to meet with each client, I created a secure harbor in a calm and confidential location, removed from the often hectic rushing around that comprises many people’s days.